 '''

-from django.conf.urls import include, url
+from django.urls import include, path

 urlpatterns = [

 ... other URL patterns for your site ...

-url(r'^contact/', include('contact_form.akismet_urls')),

-]
+path('contact/', include('django_contact_form.akismet_urls')),

 '''

 Contact form classes

 There are two contact-form classes included in django-contact-form; one provides all the infrastructure for a contact form, and will usually be the base class for subclasses which want to extend or modify functionality.
 The other is a subclass which adds spam filtering to the contact form.